yidas/codeigniter-rest/README.md

 }
 ```

-> The keys are refered to Action of Resource Controller table, you must to defind all routes you need.
+> The keys are refered to Action of Resource Controller table, you must define all routes you need.
 >
 > For example: REST list `index` action will run `find` method.